tmtsoftware/m1cs-segment-control/README.md

 This project provides an example Assembly (control-assembly) and HCD (segment-hcd) for use by the M1CS team.
 It contains Java examples of:
+* an HCD (Hardware Control Daemon) and an Assembly using TMT Common Software ([CSW](https://github.com/tmtsoftware/csw)) APIs
-* Akka actor: standard code patterns, message handling, CSW integration
+* creating Akka actors: standard code patterns, message handling, CSW integration
 * CSW components and services usage: command sending and command handling/validation, event subscription, component CurrentState publishing.
 * Component testing using JUnit and CSW testkit
 * Akka actor testing using JUnit
-* Client project to execute commands and send events to deployed components in an actual runtime environment.
+* a Client project to execute commands and send events to components when deploying to a runtime environment.

 This project also is used for the M1CS team to gain experience with the STIL Continuous Integration (CI) and BTEs.
-An AWS BTE that includes a Jenkins build and test project: *M1CS_Segment_Control_Test* is provided.
+An AWS BTE that includes a Jenkins build and test project is provided.

-This project implements an HCD (Hardware Control Daemon) and an Assembly using TMT Common Software ([CSW](https://github.com/tmtsoftware/csw)) APIs.
+This project implements .

 ## M1CS Example Design